 Finally, follow best security practices wherever possible.
 Even a few simple steps can go a long way in making it much harder for a potential attacker to exploit your site.
 The likelihood is that when they find no glaring vulnerabilities, they will simply move on to easier targets.

 Cybersecurity is an infinite game.
-The only way to stay ahead is to make your security practices just a slight margin better than the majority of other targets out there.
+The surest way to stay ahead is to make your security practices just marginally better than the majority of other targets out there.

 Following best security practices, however, is easier said than done, and that is exactly why we created the Sherlock plugin.
 At the very least, read and understand the concepts explained in the securing craft article and the security FAQ in detail.